flairNLP/flair/resources/docs/TUTORIAL_TRAINING_SEQUENCE_LABELER.md

 ## Training a Named Entity Recognition (NER) Model with Flair Embeddings

 Alternatively to fine-tuning a very large transformer, you can use a classic training setup without fine-tuning.
 In this case, the embeddings remain frozen.
-You learn a classic RNN-CRF on top of a stack of embeddings:
+You learn a classic LSTM-CRF on top of a stack of embeddings:

 ```python
 from flair.datasets import CONLL_03